aws-samples/sample-python-helper-aws-appconfig/README.md

 To read the values in your configuration, access the `config` property.
 For JSON and YAML configurations, this will contain the structure of your data.
 For plain text configurations, this will be a simple string.

+The original data received from AppConfig is available in the `raw_config` property.
+Accessing this property will not trigger an automatic update even if `fetch_on_read` is True.
+The content type field received from AppConfig is available in the `content_type` property.

 For example, with the following JSON in your AppConfig configuration profile:

 ```json